 Master of Arts in East and Central European Studies

 The Master's programme in Eastern and Central European is a top-level education that opens up a career in governmental administration, business, military, mass media, but also prepares for further education at the postgraduate level.
-Here, historical, political and cultural scientific perspectives are amalgamated in the study of the region of Eastern and Central Europe.
+Here, historical, political and cultural perspectives are amalgamated in the study of the regions of Eastern and Central Europe.

 As a student on this programme, you will learn to:

 - independently distinguish, formulate and investigate different themes and problems of relevance in Eastern and Central Europe;

 - critically review and compile sources in at least one Eastern and Central European language,

 - apply subject-relevant knowledge of science theory and methodology, with emphasis on aspects that are central to studies of Eastern and Central Europe;

 - use in-depth knowledge of complex cultural, political and historical problems of particular relevance for Eastern and Central Europe to analyse different kind of situations and make informative assessments about them;